- This event has passed.

 - Three unique panel discussions with 12 superstar authors

 - National anthem sung by one of our featured authors

 - Virtual meet and greet opportunities with the authors

 - Book purchase opportunities (includes signed bookplates for U.S. based authors and shipping within the U.S.)

 - A Grub Hub voucher for lunch delivery during half-time show (included with Super Fan, MVP, and Championship admissions)

 - Lots of literary excitement and fun worth cheering for!

 General Admission (1 Book): To receive General Admission to one particular panel, simply purchase a minimum of ONE of the featured author’s books below.
-Included in this admission is ONE book of your choice (hardcover or paperback), autographed bookplate for U.S. based authors, and shipping within the U.S., admission to that author’s panel, AND admission to our “Author’s Got Talent” half-time show (Zoom invite will be emailed to you 3 days prior to the event.)
+Included in this admission is ONE book of your choice (hardcover or paperback), autographed bookplate for U.S. based authors, shipping within the U.S., admission to that author’s panel, AND admission to our “Author’s Got Talent” half-time show (Zoom invite will be emailed to you 3 days prior to the event.)

 Super Fan admission (3 Books): To receive Super Fan admission, choose the “Super Fan Admission” option below for $75.
 Included in this admission are THREE books of your choice (a maximum of one hardcover), autographed bookplates for U.S. based authors, shipping within the U.S., AND admission to all three Team panels (Zoom invites will be emailed to you 3 days prior to the event), AND admission to our “Author’s Got Talent” half-time show, AND a $10 Grub Hub e-gift certificate you may use to order lunch to enjoy during the Adventure.